 Ransomware is a type of Malware that is classified as the most expensive type of attack.
 In 2019, it cost US companies an average of $2.6 Million.
 Once the hacker was able to obtain your data and took over your site, they will threaten you to pay up a ransom otherwise they will release your information in public.

-This is a fraudulent attempt to obtain sensitive information disguising as a trustworthy entity.
+This is a fraudulent attempt to obtain sensitive information disguising it as a trustworthy entity.
 Hackers can get your login credentials like your username and passwords, or your credit card information.

 Its mission is to use cripple your website’s good standing with Google search engine to generate traffic to another website.
 You will notice auto-generated content you didn’t create and links that directs to another site.